profSeeger/MBDS/README.md

 For Windows users, select the Satandalone installer for 3.4.x (not the OSGeo link!)

  <h3>Files</h3>
-Download the GettingStarted.zip and the Project.zip files.
+Download the GettingStarted.zip and the projectData.zip files.